Updated August 22nd, 2018 by Ben Reynolds

-The 10 Year T-Bonds hit all time yield lows in July of 2016.
-Interest rates are not just low, they are near all time lows.
+The 10 Year T-Bonds hit all time yield lows of 1.5% in July of 2016.
+To say we have been in a period of low interest rates is an understatement.

 - Average 10 year T-Bond yield since 1871 is 4.6%